carbon-language/carbon-lang/llvm/docs/LangRef.rst

     function does not satisfy this contract, the behavior is undefined.
 This attribute does not apply transitively to callees, but does apply to call sites within the function.
 Note that `willreturn` implies `mustprogress`.
+``"warn-stack-size"="<threshold>"``
+    This attribute sets a threshold to emit diagnostics once the frame size is known should the frame size exceed the specified value.
+It takes one required integer value, which should be a non-negative integer, and less than `UINT_MAX`.
 ``vscale_range(<min>[, <max>])``
     This attribute indicates the minimum and maximum vscale value for the given function.
 A value of 0 means unbounded.
 If the optional max value is omitted